theosanderson/flowalign/README.md

 aligned = pylign.yield_aligned(input=open("sequences.fasta","rt), reference= "wuhCor1.fa")
 ```

-Under the hood, mappy is in some sense calling minimap2 mode with `--secondary=no --sam-hit-only --score-N=0 -x asm20`.
+Under the hood, mappy is in some sense calling minimap2 with `--secondary=no --sam-hit-only --score-N=0 -x asm20`.

 Note that the multiprocessing implementation is fairly hacky which may cause issues.
 It is mostly expected that `yield_aligned` will be only called once at any one time.